kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

     serviceAccountName: sa-device-plugin  # Optional; created automatically if not set

   imageRepoSecret:  # Optional.
-Used to pull ModuleLoader and device plugin images
+Used to pull kmod and device plugin images
     name: secret-name

   selector: